 You can buy a set of matching tags for your chosen wrapping paper.
 Nice and easy.
 Job done.
 But why not go for something a little different this year and make your own…if only for a few of your friends and family.
 Plain brown or white tags can be embellished in any number of ways using Christmas stamping kits, photographs, Christmas confetti, ribbon, cut-outs from wrapping paper – all topped off with a coordinating marker pen bought specially for the purpose.
 With a flurry of cutting and sticking you will soon have a selection of individual tags you can match-up with your wrapping scheme.
 Why not print out a photo of you and the person the gift is for and attach it to a plain brown paper tag.
 This instantly tells you the intended recipient, makes it personal, adds some fun and reminds us of the true spirit of Christmas: love and friendship.

 We love the idea of making parcels look like…well, just that – parcels.
 Here stickers can be used as a stamp in the top right hand corner.
 You will find a host of Christmas stickers online, most notably through amazon.co.uk.
-Also, notonthehighstreet.com have stickers that can be personalised.
-You can also try a bit of festive printing using commercially made rubber stamps: great fun for grown-ups as well as for children.
-Have a look at noolibird.com for some beautifully intricate and original designs and inkpads in a wide range of colours.
+Also, notonthehighstreet.com has stickers that can be personalised.
+You can also try a bit of festive printing using commercially made rubber stamps.
+Have a look at noolibird.com for some beautifully intricate and original designs and ink-pads in a wide range of colours.
 Noolibird is a Brighton-based company established in 2003 and the work of Nula Shearing, who had previously designed wallpapers and fabrics.
 The stamps are designed and handmade at her Brighton home and are inspired by nature and folklore.
-Among the new range are the “Little House in the Snow” stamps from £5.
-We also love the “Winter Walks” stamp for £16 and “Snow Hare” stamps from £6.
-The selection is wide and all can be used to embellish gift tags, cards and wrapping.
-You can also commission bespoke designs.
+There’s a huge choice at The English Stamp Company at englishstamp.com – with stamps for gift tags, parcels, cards and more.
+Stamp kits also make lovely gifts.

 Christmas All Tied Up

 Patterned ribbon, gauzy organza, rustic twine, red and white string, gold elastic – there are so many beautiful products around at Christmas for tying around your wrapped gifts.
 Buying a selection of wrapping ties in different patterns, widths and textures, but in a specific colour scheme, can help to produce a coordinated effect with your paper.
-Wired ribbon is useful as it is easy to bend into attractive bows.
-This can also be used to decorate Christmas trees and keep the overall effect uniform.
 Don’t waste money on expensive one-metre pieces of ribbon or bags of bows when you can order a 25m roll of 25mm double-sided satin ribbon in many colours for a little more than £5, including postage.
 The Christmas Home – the festive arm of The Contemporary Home at tch.net or through notonthehighstreet.com – stock some of our favourite ribbons and ties.

 Quick to It

 If you have a large gifts list, try to wrap at least some of your presents as close to purchasing them as possible because doing everything in one sitting will take far longer than anticipated…and this can take the fun out of the whole procedure.
 Maybe start with gifts that have an irregular shape and will therefore be trickier to negotiate.
 That way, you allow yourself time to figure out the best wrapping method.
-Rectangular and square boxes will be a breeze after that.
+Boxes will be a breeze after that.

 How about a trip to the Far East to learn an alternative and environmentally friendly way of wrapping gifts – regardless of their shape or size?
 The Japanese art of Furoshiki involves using soft fabrics to wrap presents.
 It provides an unusual way of presenting the lovely items you have purchased.
 Furoshiki is an eco-friendly wrapping fabric.
-You can buy authentic Furoshiki wraps at specialist sites such as the thefuroshikicompany.co.uk or you can try your local markets, shops and large department stores such as John Lewis.
+You can buy authentic Furoshiki wraps at specialist sites such as the thefuroshikicompany.co.uk.

 How to Wrap